Darilbii/BirdSongToolbox/CONTRIBUTING.md

 ## How to suggest changes or updates

 If there is a feature you would like to see, please submit it as an [issue](https://github.com/Darilbii/BirdSongToolbox/issues), with a brief description of what you would like to see added / changed, and why.
 If it is feature that you would be willing to implement, please indicate that and, and follow the guidelines below for making a contribution.

-Note that, in terms of scope, BirdSongToolbox is quite specifically focused on it's core functionality of parameterizing neural power spectra, and helper utilities to visualize and work with model results, as well as tools to create synthetic power spectra.
-Procedures and utilities that do not deal with operating upon power spectra or FOOOF outputs directly will most likely be considered out of scope, and won't be added into FOOOF.

 ## How to submit code